numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 <br>
 ## Remote:

-this app can be pushed to a *remote* repository on hosting service like Github, Gitlab, or Bitbucket
+this app can be pushed to a *remote* repository on hosting services like Github, Gitlab, or Bitbucket

 #### set *origin* url: